Allowing leakage can increase quantum transmission: Preliminaries

-Equality $\QC(\BC) = \PC(\BC)$, is known to hold when $\BC$'s complement $\CC$ has zero quantum capacity, i.e., $\QC(\CC) = 0$.
+Equality, $\QC(\BC) = \PC(\BC)$, is known to hold when $\BC$'s complement $\CC$ has zero quantum capacity, i.e., $\QC(\CC) = 0$.
 When $\PC(\CC)$ is also zero, additivity holds in the sense that~\cite{Watanabe12},

 This additivity greatly simplifies the discussion of the quantum and private capacities of $\BC$.
-However, this simplicity comes with the headache of showing that the channel's complement $\CC$ has no quantum or private capacity.
-For a general channel this headache has no known cure due to non-additivity.
-Under special circumstances when $\BC$ is degradable and thus its complement $\CC$ antidegradable~\cite{DevetakShor05}, i.e., $\DC \circ \BC = \CC$ for some quantum channel $\DC$, data processing ensures that the antidegradable channel $\CC$ has $\QC(\CC) = \PC(\CC) = 0$.
-Thus, degradability implies~\eqref{qpEqual}, but in addition it enforces a more general additivity: for any two channels $\BC$ and $\BC'$, either degradable or antidegradable, equality holds in eq.~\eqref{nonAddDef}.
+However, this simplicity comes with the headache of showing that a channel's complement has no quantum and no private capacity.
+For a general channel this headache has no known cure due to super-additivity.
+Under special circumstances when $\BC$ is {\em degradable} and thus its complement $\CC$ {\em anti-degradable}~\cite{DevetakShor05}, i.e., $\DC \circ \BC = \CC$ for some quantum channel $\DC$, one can show that $\QC(\CC) = \PC(\CC) = 0$~\cite{LeditzkyDattaEA18}.
+Thus, degradability implies~\eqref{qpEqual}, but in addition it enforces a more general additivity: for any two channels $\BC$ and $\BC'$, either degradable or anti-degradable, equality holds in eq.~\eqref{nonAddDef}.
 Due to their pleasant properties, (anti)degradable channels have also been widely studied~\cite{CarusoGiovannetti06, CubittRuskaiEA08, BradlerDutilEA10}.
-Such studies show that (anti)degradability can be checked using a semi-definite program~\cite{SutterScholzEA17} and used to find computable bounds on quantum capacities~\cite{SmithSmolin08,Ouyang14, SutterScholzEA17, LeditzkyDattaEA18,FanizzaKianvashEA20}.
+Such studies show that (anti)degradability can be checked using a semi-definite program~\cite{SutterScholzEA17} and used, along with other methods~\cite{ HolevoWerner01, MullerHermesReebEA16, WangDuan16, WangFangEA18}, to find computable bounds on quantum capacities~\cite{SmithSmolin08,Ouyang14, SutterScholzEA17, LeditzkyDattaEA18,FanizzaKianvashEA20}.

-For a wide class of channels called {\em pcubed}, degradability can be checked without solving a semi-definite program~\cite{SiddhuGriffiths16}.
-The simplest channel of this type has a qubit input, output, and environment.
-These simple qubit channels have two real parameters.
-Their quantum and private capacities are easy to find because these channels are either degradable or antidegradable~\cite{WolfPerezGarcia07}.
-This leads us to consider another simple channel $\BC_1$ whose quantum and private capacities are easy to find because the channel is either degradable or antidegradable.
-It has a single real parameter, a qubit input and a qutrit output and environment.